saltukalakus/idiomatic-rust-snippets/src/algorithms/sorting/merge.md

-### Merge Sort Algorithm (WIP)
+### Merge Sort Algorithm

 Merge sort is a divide-and-conquer algorithm that splits an array into halves, recursively sorts each half, and then merges the sorted halves to produce the final sorted array.
+For a visual explanation of the algorithm please visit [Programiz](https://www.programiz.com/dsa/merge-sort).

 1. Split the array into two halves.
 2. Recursively sort each half.